 In addition, the ability to track a user’s activity across multiple sites gives affiliates a better understanding of how their customers behave.
 This allows them to make informed decisions about which campaigns to run and which ones to drop.

-Have you used retargeting campaign?
+Have you used a retargeting campaign?
 What has been your experience?
 Do let us know in the comments.